-What better way to connect with locals, support artists and small businesses, try local foods, and shop for cute artisan craft goods than to visit a local farmer’s market?
-Throughout the week, there are several markets in the Orlando region to visit.
+What better way to connect with locals, support artists, and small businesses, try local foods, and shop for cute artisan craft goods than to visit a local farmer’s market?
+Throughout the week, you can visit several markets in the Orlando region.
 Here are a few to consider:

 - Orlando Farmer’s Market – Sundays starting at 10 AM

 - Audubon Park Community Market – Mondays starting at 5 PM